 Prior to allowance of the patent application a statement must be lodged with the Patent Office explaining how rights to the invention have transferred from the inventor to the applicant.

-The Notice of Entitlement can be prepared and lodged by me once I have details of the mechanism by which rights have transferred, for example information concerning an employer-employee relationship or an assignment.
+I can attend to the Notice of Entitlement requirement once I have details of the mechanism by which rights have transferred, for example information concerning an employer-employee relationship or an assignment.

-Voluntary amendments may be lodged upon or after the national phase has been entered, either before or after an examiner's report issuing.
-The amendments must not result in matter being claimed that was not in substance disclosed at the filing date of the application.
+Voluntary amendments may be lodged after the national phase has been entered, either before or after an examiner's report issuing.
+The amendments must not result in the inclusion of any matter that was not in substance disclosed at the filing date of the application.

 Third parties may lodge Notices under s27 or s28 of the Patents Act alleging that a published patent application, or innovation patent undergoing certification examination, does not meet novelty and inventive step / innovative step requirements and identifying relevant prior art.

 Once a standard patent application has been advertised in the Official Journal as accepted a period of three months is provided in which third parties can lodge a Notice of Opposition.
 Subsequent to lodging the Notice a Statement of Grounds and Particulars must be lodged setting out the reasons why the patent should not proceed to grant.

 Oppositions to certified innovation patents may be lodged at any time.

 Reexamination may be requested on a granted Australian patent.

 Only novelty and inventive step issues are considered during reexamination.
 Prior art that was previously considered during examination can be included in a request for reexamination.